 - Back-Over Accidents Involving Elderly Adults – Elderly adults are also particularly vulnerable to suffering serious and fatal injuries in back-over accidents.
 Not only are aging seniors less able to avoid being backed over, but they are generally at higher risk for suffering traumatic injuries even in low-speed collisions.

-Common Factors in Back-Over Accidents Involving Children and Adults
+Common Factors in Back-Over Accidents Involving Children and Adults In Fort Lauderdale, FL

 In back-over accidents, the single largest contributing factor is driver negligence.
 All drivers should look carefully before reversing their vehicles; but, unfortunately, many do not.
 Oftentimes, drivers take a quick glance (at most) before shifting into reverse, and they do not consider the possibility that a pedestrian, cyclist or child could be approaching.